Skip to main content

 Driver’s License or State ID

-If you’re driving in a personal vehicle to the show, you’re gonna need to have your license on you anyways.
+If you are driving in a personal vehicle to the show, you are going to need to have your license on you anyway.
 Having your official personal identification on hand is great for whether there will be ID checks at the door or if you want to grab a drink before or during the show.

 Money